 Thou Shalt Not Covet thy Neighbour's Hot Body

-Cringe is also how much of the movie makes you feel when it comes to the soft eroticism which more often than not feels little more than an excuse to have Brian Ames taking his shirt off as often as possible.
+Cringe is also how much of "I Am Watching You" makes you feel when it comes to the soft eroticism which often feels little more than an excuse to have Brian Ames taking his shirt off as often as possible.
 And in a case of equality every now and then you will have Madeline Zima walking around in her underwear.
-Maybe there will be those who enjoy this soft eroticism, this just post the watershed sort of eroticism which gets edited down if a movie was to air the movie earlier in the day and wouldn't be any worse for losing it.
+Maybe there will be those who enjoy the soft eroticism of "I Am Watching You", but for me so much of it felt like an attempt to distract from the movie's weaknesses rather than being pivotal to the story.

-What this all boils down to is that maybe there is a demographic out there who will find the soft eroticism of "I Am Watching You" coupled with the body of Brian Ames entertaining but for me I needed something more and sadly that never came.
+What this all boils down to is that maybe there is a demographic out there who will find the soft eroticism of "I Am Watching You" coupled with the body of Brian Ames entertaining, but for me I needed something more and sadly that never came.